sobjornstad/tabularium/docs/manual.md

 There are six major sections in the main window.

-* **Find area**: At the very top of the window, just under the menu, you can enter a search query.
-You can also specify whether you want to search *incrementally* (i.e., Tabularium will search as you type, rather than waiting for you to press Enter) and using *regex* (regular expression) searches.
+* **Find area**: At the very top of the window, just under the menus, you can enter a search query.
+You can also specify whether you want to search *incrementally* (i.e., Tabularium will search as you type, rather than waiting for you to press Enter) and whether you want to search using exact matches or *regex* (regular expression) search.
 * **Entries area**: The entries area to the left lists all the entries in your database that match the current search.
 When you select an entry, the Occurrences area fills with the occurrences of the selected entry.
 * **Occurrences area**: The occurrences area lists the occurrences of the entry you’ve selected in the Entries area.
 When you select an occurrence, the Inspect and Nearby areas fill with information about the selected occurrence.
 * **Inspect area**: The Inspect area shows information about the selected occurrence.